• Skip to primary navigation

 Shredded cooked beef brisket in a slow cooker with a wooden spoon in it.

-My favourite way to serve this bbq beef brisket is piled high in a gluten free brioche bun, with a big dollop of crunchy dairy free coleslaw & spicy cajun fries.
+My favourite way to serve this bbq beef brisket is piled high in a brioche bun, with a big dollop of crunchy vegan coleslaw & spicy cajun fries.

 What meat is closest to brisket?